Skip to Content

 OTHER FACTORS THAT AFFECT STOPPING DISTANCE

-It’s not as simple as seeing a hazard ahead and applying your brakes, however.
-There are a number of factors that affect stopping distance:
+However, it’s not as simple as seeing a hazard ahead and applying your brakes.
+Several factors affect stopping distance:

 But wait, there’s more.
-Aside from the human element, you also have to consider the condition of the vehicle you are driving.
+Aside from the human element, you also have to consider the vehicle condition you are driving.
 Every vehicle takes time to react once the brake pedal has been tapped.
 This will depend on its condition, especially the condition of the braking system.
-The final thing to bear in mind is the braking capability of your vehicle which relies on things like brakes, the tread and grip of your tyres, the road surface, brakes, the weight of the vehicle and the vehicle’s suspension.
-You can check the tread of your tyres by placing a €1 coin in the grooves - if you can see the gold rim they might need replacing!
+The final thing to bear in mind is the braking capability of your vehicle, which relies on brakes, the tread and grip of your tyres, the road surface, brakes, the weight of the vehicle and the vehicle’s suspension.
+You can check the tread of your tyres by placing a €1 coin in the grooves – if you can see the gold rim, they might need replacing!

 This blog about stopping distances is one of a series on safe driving and road use.
 You can check out our other post about how to correctly use your car lights here.